 Employees may purchase on a voluntary basis, short-term disability coverage through post-tax payroll deductions.
-Employees may select the level of coverage from \$300.00/week; \$500.00/week; and sixty percent (60%) up to \$1500.00/weekly benefit.
+Employees may select the level of coverage from the available options offered.
+Benefits shall be no less than \$300.00/week.
 Coverage and premium rates will be determined by the insurance carrier.